| It

 hungered for their memories!

-To My Husband
+My Husband It

-and the rain keeps softly falling
+is dusk and shadows deepenand the rain keeps softly falling

-And each droplet makes the puddles shift and foam
+And each droplet makes the puddles shift

-While the new-washed frogs are croaking
+While the new-washed frogs are

 and some bird is softly calling